bluechristopher/practical_exercises/README.md

 2. Go to the original repository and create a **Pull Request** (PR):
 - Click the "New Pull Request" button.
 - Select your forked branch and create a PR that includes your task and solution.
-- In the PR description, briefly explain your contribution.
+- In the PR description, explain your contribution.

 3. Make sure to create the pull request **within October** to qualify for Hacktoberfest.